Merck says experimental pill cuts worst effects of Covid

+A pill to treat Covid-19 was so successful in reducing the most severe outcomes of the illness, that clinical trials of the medication were stopped early so more people might benefit, drugmaker Merck & Co. announced Friday.

-WASHINGTON — Merck & Co. said Friday that its experimental Covid-19 pill reduced hospitalizations and deaths by half in people recently infected with the coronavirus and that it would soon ask health officials in the U.S. and around the world to authorize its use.
+A five-day course of the drug, called molnupiravir, was found to cut Covid-19 hospitalizations and related deaths in half, according to a company press release.
+Merck said it intends to ask health officials in the U.S. and around the world for emergency authorization for the pill.

-If cleared, Merck's drug would be the first pill shown to treat Covid-19, a potentially major advance in efforts to fight the pandemic.
+If cleared, it would be the first oral medication shown to treat Covid-19, a potentially major advance in efforts to fight the pandemic.
 All Covid-19 therapies now authorized in the U.S. require an IV or injection.

+The results were released by the company and have not been peer reviewed.
+Merck said it plans to present them at a future medical meeting.

+I get calls almost every day from physicians in clinics and emergency rooms, asking 'what can I give this patient who doesn't need to be hospitalized?

-An independent group of medical experts monitoring the trial recommended stopping it early because the interim results were so strong.
-Company executives said they are in discussions with the Food and Drug Administration and plan submit the data for review in coming days.
+Meanwhile, an independent group of medical experts monitoring the trial recommended stopping it early because the interim results were so strong.
+Company executives said they are in discussions with the Food and Drug Administration and plan to submit an application for emergency use authorization as soon as possible.
+They also plan to submit marketing applications to other regulatory bodies worldwide.

 Side effects were reported by both groups in the Merck trial, but they were slightly more common among the group that received a dummy pill.
 The company did not specify the problems.